felixn95/llm_text_to_process/README.md

 Prototypical approach to generate a process model workflow and diagram from a plain process description.

-The workflow extractions happen in three sequential steps (Activities -> Actors -> Workflow) using the llam2 model (https://huggingface.co/meta-llama/Llama-2-70b) and/or gpt-3.5-turbo from OPENAI (https://platform.openai.com/docs/models/gpt-3-5).
+The workflow extractions happen in three sequential steps (Activities -> Actors -> Workflow) using the llama2 model (https://huggingface.co/meta-llama/Llama-2-70b) and/or gpt-3.5-turbo from OPENAI (https://platform.openai.com/docs/models/gpt-3-5).

-The visualization (workflow -> model) is a deterministic approach using the process piper library to draw BPMN-diagrams (https://github.com/csgoh/processpiper/).
+The visualization (workflow -> model) is a deterministic approach using the process piper library to draw BPMN diagrams (https://github.com/csgoh/processpiper/).

 After requirements are installed, the app can be started (location is the root folder):